 This answer will be consistently changing as new measures and regulations come into play by the government and Public Health officials.
 At this current moment, housekeeping in suites has been suspended until further notice but cleaning common areas and high touch points are priority.

 In regards to common area spaces, the residence has been working on a safe opening plan.
 Currently kitchens and laundry rooms are available for use with sanitation devices in each space and specific guidelines (e.g. only a limited number of students able to be in a room at a time, etc.).
-It is likely that common area rooms such as the fitness room, movie room and games room will be closed for the beginning of the term but we are hopeful that they will be open in the future with sanitary procedures in place.
+Other common area spaces such as the movie room and games room will be open with a limited capacity, social distancing, mask requirements, as well as sanitary procedures in place.
 These areas will be booked via online to ensure staff can follow up with sanitization procedures.

 We are committed to ensuring your experience in residence is a positive one, regardless of the current situation we are all facing.
 Our Residence Life Team is ready to adapt our community model as restrictions continue to be eased to support and encourage not only your academic, but also social success.
 We will continue to have Resident Advisors and Residence Services Representatives available to all students – our methods of programming and communication may change, but our commitment to the student experience will never weary.

 How will physical distancing work in residence?
 What measures are put in place?

 Along with increased sanitization throughout the building and using new electrostatic sprayers, the residence will have the ability to disinfect areas more thoroughly and efficiently.
 Residents are required to comply with physical distancing and personal protective equipment (PPE) needed while on campus due to COVID-19 or other public health emergencies.
 When the minimum recommended physical distance of six (6) feet is not able to be maintained, residents will be expected to wear appropriate PPE (i.e. – gloves, mask and/or face shield).
 Residents are required to wear a mask when in shared areas of the residence and abide by the posted shared room occupancy limits (i.e. – common kitchens, laundry rooms, elevators).